 print(reverse(my_array)) # Output: [6, 5, 4, 3, 2, 1]

-The code above defines a function reverse that takes an array of integers and reverses its elements in place, meaning the original array is modified without needing extra space for another array.
-It starts with two pointers, left at the beginning and right at the end of the array.
-The pointers meet in the middle to swap the elements, which reverses the original array.
+that takes an array of integers and reverses its elements in place, meaning the original array is modified without needing extra space for another array.
+It starts with two pointers, left

 Static arrays have a fixed size, which is determined when the program is compiled.
 This makes them very quick for accessing elements.
 However, the fixed size has a drawback: you can't add more elements once the array is full.
 Trying to do so will cause an error or unexpected behavior.
 You don't need to worry about this in Python, but the concepts of static arrays are still important to know.

 Unlike static arrays, dynamic arrays can change size while the program is running.
 However, the computer needs to do extra work to keep track of the array's size.
-Also, when the array gets bigger, it might need to be copied to a new location in memory.
+When the array gets bigger, it might need to be copied to a new location in memory.
 This process can take more time and use more resources compared to static arrays.
 Thankfully, clever resizing strategies makes this operation amortized constant time.

 class DynamicArray: